Amazon Logo

 2024 – today

-The new Amazon logo, introduced in 2024, incorporated several updates highlighting the brand’s modernity and uniqueness.
-The central element—the iconic smile-arrow—remained a key feature, stretching from the letter “a” to the letter “z” to reflect the company’s slogan about its wide range of offerings, “everything from A to Z.” The arrow was noticeably thickened in the new version, adding prominence and drawing attention to this symbol.
+The new Amazon logo, introduced in 2024, features several updates that highlight the brand’s modernity and uniqueness.
+The central element, the iconic smile-arrow, remained a key feature, stretching from the letter “a” to the letter “z” to reflect the company’s slogan about its wide range of offerings, “everything from A to Z.” The arrow was noticeably thickened in the new version, giving it greater prominence and drawing attention to the symbol.
 The updated vibrant orange color gave the arrow more brightness and energy, making it stand out and appear more dynamic.

-The font was adapted specifically for the logo, creating the Amazon Ember Modern typeface.
+The font was specifically adapted for the logo, resulting in the Amazon Ember Modern typeface.
 Changes were made to the letters to make them more rounded and refined.
 For example, the letter “a” adopted softer lines, with a shorter, less sharp tail, adding a friendly feel.
 The letter “m” became wider and more robust, creating a sense of balance within the text.
-The dark gray color of the word “amazon” replaced the previous black shade, giving the emblem an elegant and contemporary appearance.
+The dark gray of the word “amazon” replaced the previous black, giving the emblem an elegant, contemporary appearance.

 The design evolves from previous versions, retaining recognizable elements while making the visual identity more relevant to the digital age.
 It reflects the company’s commitment to maintaining simplicity while remaining technologically advanced and customer-focused.